andrew/ultimate-awesome/README.md

 - [awesome-mess](https://github.com/agentds/awesome-mess) - An awesome & curated list of anything that might be useful for computer science students.
 - [awesome-llm-cost](https://github.com/ankitvirdi4/awesome-llm-cost) - Tools, libraries, papers, and patterns for reducing the cost of running large language models in production.
 - [awesome-opendata-uk](https://github.com/ap-Codkelden/awesome-opendata-uk) - Відкриті дані українською / Opendata resources in Ukrainian.
-- [awesome-nextui](https://github.com/avalynndev/awesome-nextui) - A curated list of awesome things related to nextUI.
 - [awesome-agentic-payments](https://github.com/bitrefill/awesome-agentic-payments) - A curated list of protocols, specs, SDKs, and tools powering the emerging agentic commerce stack.
 - [Best-of-Github](https://github.com/bramazan/Best-of-Github) - A collection of awesome lists, tools, frameworks, libraries, software and resources.
 - [awesome-data-engineering](https://github.com/brandonhimpfen/awesome-data-engineering) - A curated list of tools, frameworks, platforms, architectures, and learning resources for data engineering.